Display Road Speed from ABS using a Maths Channel on PicoScope

 - Although PicoScope software can do large calculations

-- Your computer will slow down
+- Your computer or scope will slow down

 - Waveform refresh times will degrade